abikesa/metaphor/README.md

 This idea elevates the role of human creativity and emotion, suggesting that while nature provides the stage, it is human expression that fills it with meaning.
 It's a powerful assertion of the importance of culture, art, and personal expression as tools to navigate and illuminate the fundamental "static" of existence.

 Do you see this interpretation as a way to highlight the transformative power of human creativity, or is there a different nuance you're aiming to explore through this metaphor?
 (Most Coen Brothers films have a perplexed character who asks "What does this all mean?"
+In Black Gospel its "holding it down", just as the rug, hat, guitar, etc..)

 # Human